Renzodef/advent-of-code-2023/README.md

 ## Running Solutions

-To run a solution, navigate to the specific puzzle directory (e.g., `day1/part1`) and use this command:
+To run a solution, navigate to the specific day directory (e.g., `day1`), create a file named `input.txt`, and insert your puzzle input.

+Then navigate to the `part1` or `part2` subdirectory and run the following command:
 ```bash
 go run output.go
 ```